Director's Determination May Be Suspended - Act Part 13, Section 113

 (b) a smaller amount that the tribunal considers adequate in the circumstances of the appeal.

 The Director may commence collection action as soon as a determination is issued, or may wait until appeal proceedings are concluded.
-If collection action is commenced while an appeal is ongoing, the Director normally holds funds in his trust account as a courtesy to the employer pending the resolution of the appeal process.
+If collection action is commenced while an appeal is ongoing, the Director normally holds funds in a trust account as a courtesy to the employer pending the resolution of the appeal process.

 A person who appeals a determination issued pursuant to s.79 of the Act may request the tribunal to make a formal order that the Director not pay out wages found owing under a determination.
 The applicant must show that the suspension request is warranted.